 A 2017 X-Trail with a CVT that whined like a dentist's drill

-Nissan's infamous T32 CVT chain-slip — caught before the 6,200-dollar rebuild
+Nissan's infamous T32 CVT belt-slip — caught before the 6,200-dollar rebuild

 May 2026 Maroubra Inspected by Amira Zahir